Sysc4ll3r/Sysc4ll3r.github.io/_posts/2024-02-14-protostar_stack3.md

 ---

 # Conquering Stack3 at Protostar Machine
-Hello Hackers ! , Today is the day I continue on my journey to conquer the [Stack3](https://exploit.education/protostar/stack-three/) binary. on [Protostar](https://exploit.education/protostar) machine.
+Hello  , Today is the day I continue on my journey to solve the [Stack3](https://exploit.education/protostar/stack-three/) binary. on [Protostar](https://exploit.education/protostar) machine.

-This challenge requiring us to Redirect Execution to call function called `win` defined in the code useing through exploitation of stack-bufferoverflow.
+This challenge requiring us to Redirect Execution to call function called `win` defined in the code useing through exploitation of stack based bufferoverflow.

 ## **Challenge Overview**
 - **Challenge Name:** [Stack3](https://exploit.education/protostar/stack-three/)